AAbinader/CSEC-491/README.md

 a couple of tweaks, I was able to pull the skills responses and strengths/weaknesses responses.
 Each of these categories had 4000+ replies which is certainly plenty to start our analysis with.
 My next step will be to read just the review responses into R to do some basic analysis and then follow that up with some python sentiment analysis.
 I currently have each response stored on its own row with the corresponding course id.
 For example, a course with a 100 replies has 100 rows that belong to it.

+**2/12/24**: I didn't quite complete everything I wanted to.
+On the bright side, I identified three popular preexisting sentiment analysis models that I will test before moving to models trained from scratch.
+I was able to implement one of them (VADER) and took a brief look at the results.
+It was fairly simple to code and actually works surprisingly well.
+I started working on the roBERTa model which is more complex but should yield better results.
+I didn't finish it yet and will do so in the next session.
+There is another popular library called TextBlob that I also want to try.